For employers: holding virtual information sessions for students

-- Student attendance: While Career and Professional Development strongly encourages students to attend info sessions, not all students choose or are able to attend.
-We do strongly advise students to RSVP when asked and expect them to exercise the highest level of courtesy regarding RSVPs and attendance.
+- Student participation: While Career and Professional Development strongly encourages students to view information sessions, not all students choose or are able to do so.
+We do strongly advise students to RSVP when asked and expect them to exercise the highest level of courtesy regarding RSVPs and participation.

-- Advice and recommendations: If you would like advice about whether, when, and where to hold an information session, please contact our employer relations staff.
+- Advice and recommendations: If you would like advice about whether and when to hold a virtual information session, please contact our employer relations staff.
 We are happy to assist you.

-- Employer information sessions are publicized to students through Handshake.
+- Employer information sessions, which will be virtual only in fall 2020, are publicized to students through Handshake.

 - You may invite students through direct contact.

-- Career and Professional Development strongly encourages students to attend employer information sessions.
-We are unable to compel students to attend.
-We ask employers to be aware that students may have schedule conflicts that prevent them from attending all sessions in which they have an interest.
+- Career and Professional Development strongly encourages students to view employer information sessions.
+We are unable to compel students to view.
+We ask employers to be aware that students may have schedule conflicts that prevent them from viewing all sessions in which they have an interest.

 Career and Professional Development endorses the National Association of Colleges and Employers [NACE] Principles for Professional Practice: For Employment Professionals which includes: